 Does UVA provide asymptomatic COVID-19 testing for faculty and staff?

-Yes.
+For all faculty and staff who are not fully vaccinated, there is a requirement for weekly COVID-19 testing through the University's .
 As part of the University of Virginia’s plans to limit the spread of COVID-19, self-administered test kits will be available to asymptomatic faculty and staff in the Academic Division and to contracted workers.
 In addition, Medical Center and University Physicians Group employees will be able to register for asymptomatic testing appointments at a satellite UVA Health COVID-19 testing site.
-Please read the UVA Today article for more information.

 How can I ask a question that is not answered in this FAQ?